kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 - True (Blue): Rows where rating_missing == True
 - False (Orange): Rows where rating_missing == False

 Both curves are strongly right-skewed.
 The two lines mostly overlap, which means the distribution of preparation times for recipes with missing ratings looks very similar to the distribution for recipes that have recorded ratings.
-Visually, there isn't a huge shift in the center or the shape between the groups, so from this plot alone, we don't have strong evidence that longer (or shorter) recipes are much more likely to be missing ratings.
+Visually, this shows that rating missingness is not strongly associated with preparation time.
+We'll use a permutation test to formally check whether any difference is statistically significant.

 <iframe
   src="assets/distofmins.html"